bcgov/nmp-arm/README.md

 The Ministry of Agriculture has the opportunity to adapt Whatcom Conservation District’s (WCD) “Application Risk Management” smart form app (https://www.whatcomcd.org/arm), with permission from WCD.
 The app provides a risk rating to users who must answer questions about factors (soil, crop, and weather conditions) that affect the environmental risk of nutrient application to a particular field on a given day.
 Once all the questions are answered with valid responses, the smart form allows the user to document the results as PDF that can be saved locally or shared by email from the app.

+## Getting started

+### Prerequisities

+* Python 3
+* Docker

+### Running ARM locally

+1. Make a copy of `.env.sample`, and rename it to `.env`:

+    ```sh
+    cd nmp-arm
+    cp .env.sample .env
+    ```

+2. The provided SMTP server (`apps.smtp.gov.bc.ca`) is [only accessible from inside the government datacentre](https://stackoverflow.developer.gov.bc.ca/questions/233/244#244), so you'll have to provide your own SMTP server for local testing.
+To do so, edit the following entries in `.env` as appropriate:
+    ```
+    DEFAULT_FROM_EMAIL
+    EMAIL_HOST
+    EMAIL_PORT
+    EMAIL_HOST_USER
+    EMAIL_HOST_PASSWORD
+    ```
+    **Note:** By default, Gmail does not allow SMTP access unless a [less-secure "app password"](https://support.google.com/mail/answer/185833?hl=en) is configured.
+Services such as [Mailgun](https://www.mailgun.com/) can be used instead.

+3. Run via docker-compose:

+    ```sh
+    cd nmp-arm
+    docker-compose up
+    ```

+The application can be accessed at http://localhost:8000.
+To quit, simply hit Ctrl-C in the terminal.

 ## History

+This section was written by the previous devs, presumably as part of an investigation into setting up the app and/or updating its components.

+It is left here for historical context.
+Please refer to the "Getting Started" section for up-to-date setup instructions.

 ### Backend
 Although not documented, the legacy app's `/venv/requirements.txt` implies the following dependencies: